Federal and State Taxes

 Income Tax Withholding:

 Federal income taxes are withheld from an employee’s paycheck in accordance with IRS tax schedules as specified by the employee’s tax withholding status and exemptions indicated on the W-4 form on file with Human Resources.
 Employees may update their federal tax withholding form W-4 at any time using OneUSG Connect.
-Certain special payments such as vacation payouts, severance pay, and non-deductible relocation expenses are taxed at the federally mandated supplemental rate which is 25% as of 2019.
+Certain special payments such as vacation payouts, severance pay, and non-deductible relocation expenses are taxed at the federally mandated supplemental rate.

 State income taxes are withheld from an employee’s paycheck in accordance with Georgia Department of Revenue tax schedules as specified by their tax withholding status, exemptions, and allowances indicated on the G-4 form on file with Human Resources.
 In the event that an employee does not perform their employment duties in Georgia, they will be taxed in accordance with the tax schedules and state withholding forms mandated by their state of residence.
 Employees may only update their state withholding status by completing it in OneUSG Connect.